Core Concepts

 Records

-A record is a row in a data table — but the detail UI treats it as a first-class entity with tabs for events, activity, notes, and child records.
+A record is a row in a data table — but the detail UI treats it as a first-class entity with a unified Activity stream, linked events, and child records.

 A record is a single row in a user data table.
-The underlying storage is just a user_table_rows row, but the UI promotes records to first-class status: clicking a row opens the Record Detail Sheet, a rich right-side drawer with tabs for events, activity, notes, and linked / child records.
+The underlying storage is just a user_table_rows row, but the UI promotes records to first-class status: clicking a row opens the Record Detail Sheet, a rich right-side drawer with tabs for details, linked events, activity, and child records.

 The Record Detail Sheet